nearit/Xamarin-SDK/docs/android/push-notifications.md

 The SDK creates a system notification for every push recipe it receives.
 On the notification tap, your launcher activity will start.
 To learn how to deal with in-app content once the user taps on the notification, see this [section](in-app-content.md).

-If you want to customize your notifications, see this [section](custom-bkg-notification.md).